AtlasField92/zotero-bulk-import-plugin/README.md

 1. Close Zotero
 2. In the [Zotero profile directory](https://www.zotero.org/support/kb/profile_directory), open the `extensions/` folder
-3. Create a file named `bulk-import@atlasfield` (without extension) containing the absolute path to this directory, for example:
+3. Create a file named `bulk-importer@atlasfield` (without extension) containing the absolute path to this directory, for example:
    ```
-   /Users/atlasfield/IdeaProjects/zotero_bulk_import_extension
+   /Users/atlasfield92/zotero_bulk_importer_extension
    ```
 4. In `prefs.js` (same profile directory), delete the lines `extensions.lastAppBuildId` and `extensions.lastAppVersion`
 5. Restart Zotero — the plugin will be loaded automatically